-- the other persons to whom the licence applies are suitable persons to participate in the carrying-on of the licensed activity; - suitable practices are used in the course of carrying on that activity; and - the conditions of the licence are complied with.
+• the other persons to whom the licence applies are suitable persons to participate in the carrying-on of the licensed activity;

+suitable practices are used in the course of carrying on that activity; and consent governance and quality systems premises facilities and equipment disposal.

+• the conditions of the licence are complied with.